Cobb County weather forecast for Labor Day, Monday September 5

 Tuesday Night

-A slight chance of thunderstorms in the evening.
-Mostly cloudy with a slight chance of showers.
-Lows around 70.
+Mostly cloudy.
+A slight chance of showers and thunderstorms in the evening.
+Lows in the upper 60s.
 Light northwest winds.
 Chance of rain 20 percent.

 Wednesday

 Partly sunny.
-A slight chance of showers in the morning, then a chance of showers and thunderstorms in the afternoon.
-Highs in the mid 80s.
+A chance of showers and thunderstorms in the afternoon.
+Highs in the upper 80s.
+Temperature falling into the lower 80s in the afternoon.
+Light northwest winds.
 Chance of rain 50 percent.

 Wednesday Night

 Mostly cloudy.
-A chance of showers with a slight chance of thunderstorms in the evening, then a slight chance of showers after midnight.
+A slight chance of showers and thunderstorms in the evening.
 Lows in the upper 60s.
-Chance of rain 30 percent.
+Chance of rain 20 percent.

 Thursday

-Partly sunny with a slight chance of showers in the morning, then mostly cloudy with showers likely with a chance of thunderstorms in the afternoon.
+Partly sunny with a slight chance of showers and thunderstorms in the morning, then mostly cloudy with showers likely with a chance of thunderstorms in the afternoon.
 Highs in the lower 80s.
-Temperature falling into the upper 70s in the afternoon.
 Chance of rain 70 percent.

 Thursday Night

 Mostly cloudy.
-Showers likely with a slight chance of thunderstorms in the evening, then a chance of showers after midnight.
+Showers likely with a chance of thunderstorms in the evening, then a chance of showers with a slight chance of thunderstorms after midnight.
 Lows in the upper 60s.
-Chance of rain 70 percent.
+Chance of rain 60 percent.

 Friday

-Showers likely.
-A chance of thunderstorms in the afternoon.
+Showers likely with a slight chance of thunderstorms in the morning, then showers with a chance of thunderstorms in the afternoon.
 Highs in the upper 70s.
-Chance of rain 70 percent.
+Temperature falling into the mid 70s in the afternoon.
+Chance of rain 80 percent.

 Friday Night

 Mostly cloudy.
-Showers likely with a slight chance of thunderstorms in the evening, then a chance of showers after midnight.
-Lows in the upper 60s.
-Chance of rain 70 percent.
+Showers likely with a chance of thunderstorms in the evening, then a chance of showers after midnight.
+Near steady temperature in the upper 60s.
+Chance of rain 60 percent.

 Saturday

 Mostly cloudy.
-A chance of showers in the morning, then showers likely with a slight chance of thunderstorms in the afternoon.
-Highs in the upper 70s.
+A chance of showers with a slight chance of thunderstorms in the morning, then showers likely with a chance of thunderstorms in the afternoon.
+Highs around 80.
 Chance of rain 70 percent.

 Saturday Night